 Are you following my Thanksgiving Leftovers Pinterest Board?
 There are lots of great recipes already there and I will be pinning a lot more over the coming weeks.
 Make sure to follow along if you don’t already.

 Please join our NOBLE PIG FACEBOOK GROUP for a more in depth look at recipes, cooking tips and other member contributions.

 - 20 thin slices of very soft French Bread

 - 10 thinly sliced (about 12 oz) Muenster Cheese (have your deli slice)

 - 20 oz thinly sliced leftover turkey or rotisserie chicken

 - Spread each slice of bread with cranberry sauce, you can add as much or as little as you like.
 To build each sandwich, take a slice of cheese and tear it in half.
 Top the bread with half a cheese slice, turkey and the other half of the cheese slice.
 Top with another slice of bread, cranberry sauce side down.

-- In a shallow pie plate, add eggs and milk and beat the mixture with a fork until combined.
+- In a shallow pie plate, add eggs and milk; beat the mixture with a fork until combined.
 Soak each sandwich in the mixture, about 30 seconds per side.
-You want the bread saturated but not soggy.
+(You want the bread saturated but not soggy.)

-- Over medium heat, melt a couple Tablespoons of butter in a nonstick skillet.
+- In a nonstick skillet, over medium heat, melt a couple Tablespoons of butter.
 Add a few sandwiches and cook until the bottoms are golden brown, 3-4 minutes.
 Flip sandwiches and cook the other sides until golden.
 Add more butter as needed to cook the rest of the sandwiches.